Jomo Kenyatta: Domestic influence and posthumous assessment

-During much of his life, Kenya's white settlers had regarded Kenyatta as a malcontent and an agitator; for them, he was a figure of hatred and fear.
-As noted by Arnold, "no figure in the whole of British Africa, with the possible exception of [Nkrumah], excited among the settlers and the colonial authorities alike so many expressions of anger, denigration and fury as did Kenyatta."
+During much of his life, Kenya's white settlers regarded Kenyatta as a malcontent and an agitator; for them, he was a figure of hatred and fear.
 As the historian Keith Kyle put it, for many whites Kenyatta was "Satan Incarnate".
 This white animosity reached its apogee between 1950 and 1952.
 By 1964, this image had largely shifted, and many white settlers referred to him as "Good Old Mzee".
 Murray-Brown expressed the view that for many, Kenyatta's "message of reconciliation, 'to forgive and forget', was perhaps his greatest contribution to his country and to history."

 To Ochieng, Kenyatta was "a personification of conservative social forces and tendencies" in Kenya.
 Towards the end of his presidency, many younger Kenyans—while respecting Kenyatta's role in attaining independence—regarded him as a reactionary.
 Those desiring a radical transformation of Kenyan society often compared Kenyatta's Kenya unfavourably with its southern neighbour, Julius Nyerere's Tanzania.
 The criticisms that leftists like Odinga made of Kenyatta's leadership were similar to those that the intellectual Frantz Fanon had made of post-colonial leaders throughout Africa.
 Drawing upon Marxist theory, Jay O'Brien, for instance, argued that Kenyatta had come to power "as a representative of a would-be bourgeoisie", a coalition of "relatively privileged petty bourgeois African elements" who wanted simply to replace the British colonialists and "Asian commercial bourgeoisie" with themselves.
 He suggested that the British supported Kenyatta in this, seeing him as a bulwark against growing worker and peasant militancy who would ensure continued neo-colonial dominance.